cdapio/cdap/cdap-docs/admin-manual/source/operations/index.rst

 .. highlight:: console

 Administrators can check the health of various services in the system.
 (In these examples, substitute for ``<host>`` the host name or IP address of the CDAP server.
 Substitute the correct ports if they have been changed from the default values shown.)
+On success, these calls return a valid HTTP response with a 200 code.

 - To retrieve the **health check of the CDAP UI**, make a GET request to the URI (at the ``dashboard.bind.port``)::

     http://<host>:9999/status

-  Such as (for Standalone CDAP):
+  Such as (for the Standalone CDAP):

   .. tabbed-parsed-literal::